 Disclosure: This recipe originally appeared on Cooking In Stilettos in October of 2010.
 The recipe has been updated with new photos and any recipe changes that I have incorporated over the years.
 This post may contain affiliate links of products that I adore and trust in my kitchen.
 Thank you for supporting Cooking In Stilettos.

-When I made Nigella Lawson’s Bourbon Glazed Ribs back in December, little did I know that I would adore this sauce so much that I would try to jazz it up in the slow-cooker.
+When I made Nigella Lawson’s Bourbon Glazed Ribs way back when, little did I know that I would adore this sauce so much that I would try to jazz it up in the slow-cooker.
 This will be the ONLY sauce I use for pulled pork for quite some time.
 The flavor is phenomenal and this Bourbon Slow Cooked Pulled Pork, served with my poblano rice, is a winner of a dinner!

-So – the next time you want to make some of the best pulled pork you have ever tried – make this dish.
+For the best pulled pork you have ever tried, you need to make this Bourbon Slow Cooked Pulled Pork.
 I promise that it will be your new go-to recipe!

 Gather your ingredients